jsgounot/BioScripts/Kraken2/DBBuilder/README.md

   --nodes TEXT           GTDB archeal metadata file --names TEXT           GTDB bacterial metadata file --ext TEXT             Fasta files extension (.fa, .fasta), usefull if you
-                         want to link to DRep results --drep_cdb TEXT        DRep CDB result for novel SPECIES --no-prune             Don't prune the tree to keep only used nodes --threads INTEGER
+                         want to link to gtdbtk files --drep_cdb TEXT        DRep CBD result for novel SPECIES --add-strain-level     Add a taxonomic ID for each genome as individual strain
+  --no-prune             Don't prune the tree to keep only used nodes --threads INTEGER
   --help                 Show this message and exit.